skip to content

 00:58:30 - Anthony Campolo

 Yeah, no, this is super fun, man.
 Thank you so much for joining us.
-We have so many links and things for our viewers to check out and I think we pretty much covered the gamut of how to find out more about what you're doing.
-And yeah.
-So people check out the show.
-Notes will be down here.
+We have so many links and things for our viewers to check out, and I think we pretty much covered the gamut of how to find out more about what you're doing.
+So people, check out the show notes down here.

 00:58:49 - Scott Steinlage